Sanderi44/Arduino_Yun_Comm/README.md

 2. Connect Yun to computer via micro USB
 3. Follow the wifi setup procedure here: http://arduino.cc/en/Guide/ArduinoYun (make sure you that the wireless network is connected to the internet)
-4. Run Bridge -> YunSerialTerminal
+4. Run Bridge -> YunSerialTerminal in Arduino IDE under examples.
+This is a simple command line interface to the Linux side, via the Arduino.
 5. Type "ifconfig" and look for the wlan ip address.
 This is your Yun's IP.
  You can also use arduino.local or (whatever else you named it).local for ssh (although you may have to add it to the hosts file).